-Developers' tips for Event Sourcing & EDA
+Developers' Tips For Event Sourcing & Event-Driven Architecture

-Know your business domain
+1. Know your business domain

 This is one of the most important aspects: make sure your architecture aligns with the business practices as closely as possible.
 Get input from business stakeholders and end users right from the start.
 Once you have as much information as you can gather, run an Event Storming session or an Event Modeling session to explore the domain.
 These sessions are a great starting point.
 Include your company stakeholders and end users in these sessions, and make sure you are all using the same taxonomy.
 The more time you invest upfront trying to learn the domain, the more chance you have of creating a successful solution.

-Make a versioning strategy
+2. Make a versioning strategy

 Greek Philosopher Heraclitus said ‘the only constant in life is change’.
 You may have made the best system ever, but at some point, changes will have to be made to it.
 A versioning strategy, taking into account future changes to your events, is essential for useful protection against legacy issues in the future.